The multi-dimensional halo assembly bias can be preserved when enhancing halo properties with HALOSCOPE: Effect of halo properties on galaxy clustering

 \subsection{Clustering of model galaxies}

-We measure the power spectrum of the six galaxy catalogues we have generated in pairs of {\it +ve AB} and {\it -ve AB}.
-The host haloes come from the HR and LR simulations.
-We have also applied \hs to the LR simulation, LR$+$\hs, to enhance the input halo properties.
+We measured the power spectrum of the six galaxy catalogues we generated in pairs of {+ve AB} and {-ve AB}.
+The two sets of catalogues have similar average HODs (see Fig.~\ref{fig:hod}), independently from the underlying catalogue of dark matter haloes.
+We used the three halo catalogues available: directly the HR and LR simulations, and the LR haloes enhanced with other algorithm, LR$+$\hs.

-There are $\sim 50 - 20$\% differences in the power spectrum for the range of k modes, when comparing the power spectrum measured for the pairs of catalogues with a positive and a negative assembly bias (top panel in \autoref{fig:galaxyps}).
+There are differences of between $20$\% and $50$\% in the power spectrum measured from the pairs of {+ve AB} (solid red) and {-ve AB} catalogues (solid blue), as can be seen from the top panel in Fig. \ref{fig:galaxyps}.
 This result is independent of the input host haloes.
-We find that the halo assembly bias directly propagates into the galaxy assembly bias i.e, the central galaxies from the {\it +ve AB} and {\it -ve AB} catalogues have similar average HODs (\autoref{fig:hod}), but $\sim$40\% differences in their power spectrum (blue and red lines in the top panel of \autoref{fig:galaxyps}).
+The differences are found for all the $k$ modes considered.
+This shows that the halo AB directly propagates into the galaxy AB.
+Despite having similar average HODs (Fig. \ref{fig:hod}), model central galaxies show $\sim40$\% differences in their power spectrum for the pairs of {+ve AB} and {-ve AB} catalogues.
+Similar variations have been previously measured in studies of the galaxy AB signal as a function of multiple halo properties \citep{2024MNRAS.531..290M}.

-Next, we compare the differences between the LR and HR galaxy catalogs having identical HOD prescriptions.
-The power spectrum from the LR galaxy catalogues differs by 15\% from the HR version of the same halo-galaxy (solid lines in the bottom panel of \autoref{fig:galaxyps}).
-The differences seen in clustering between the HR and LR catalogues may possibly be absorbed into a different set of HOD parameters, but our analysis indicates that one has to be cautious while transferring HOD calibrations obtained from one resolution to use onto another one.

-We finally apply \hs on the LR simulations and compare the galaxy catalog with the HR counterpart.
-The power spectrum of the catalogues generated from the haloes derived applying \hs to the LR simulation, is within $5$\% of the HR one.
-Our method manages to reduce the previous discrepancy of 15 \% to 5\% (bottom panel in \autoref{fig:galaxyps}).
-It is to be noted that the differences between the LR and HR model catalogues have a reduced cosmic variance because of the fixed-pair technique used to generate initial conditions for the {\sc unit} simulations \citep{2016MNRAS.462L...1A}.
-Moreover, the LR and HR sets of the {\sc unit} simulations have identical initial phases, i.e., they trace the same large-scale density field, so taking ratios is designed to cancel the statistical fluctuation errors \citep{2009JCAP...10..007M}.
+The power spectrum from the LR galaxy catalogues differs by $15$\% from the HR version of the same HOD model (solid lines in the bottom panel of Fig. \ref{fig:galaxyps}).
+Such differences could possibly be absorbed into a different set of HOD model parameters.
+However, our analysis indicates that one has to be cautious when using the same HOD calibrations for simulations with a different mass resolution, in particular, when including the effect of AB.
+It should be noted that the differences between the LR and HR model catalogues have a reduced cosmic variance because of the fixed-pair technique used to generate initial conditions for the {\sc unit} simulations \citep{2016MNRAS.462L...1A}.
+Moreover, the LR and HR sets of the {\sc unit} simulations have identical initial phases, that is, they trace the same large-scale density field, so taking ratios is designed to cancel the statistical fluctuation errors \citep{2009JCAP...10..007M}.

-At small scales ($k>0.6 h Mpc^{-1}$), the agreement with the HR reduces back to what is expected for LR haloes by $k=2h Mpc^{-1}$ which seems to be a limitation of our method.